zhengbz0111/GI-Workshop-2/README.md

 # Introduction:

-In this workshop you will learn about polygonal geometry, and how 3D *meshes* can be constructed out of simple primitives.
+In this workshop you will learn about polygonal geometry, and the internal data structures that represent the _shape_ of three-dimensional objects, often known as *meshes*.
 To begin, clone this repository and open it in Unity as shown last week.
 You'll be working with the following assets today:

-* **MainScene.unity** - A Unity scene containing a partially formed cube entity.
-  You will be working with this scene.
+* **MainScene.unity** - The scene you should open and work with for the entire workshop.
 * **GenerateCube.cs** - A custom component that generates a cube mesh when the "game" starts.
 * **VertexColorShader.shader** - A Cg/HLSL shader used to render the cube using simple
 vertex colours.
-Don't worry about understanding this file in detail today -- you'll learn about shaders in future weeks.
+Don't worry about understanding this file in detail today -- you'll learn more about shaders in future weeks.
 * **VertexColorMaterial.mat** - A material asset that utilises the above shader to draw the cube's surface.